 We are interested in seeing if liraglutide can help prevent weight gain during a quit attempt and if this helps people quit smoking.
 The purpose of this study is to determine the effectiveness of liraglutide in helping people quit smoking compared to placebo.
 The placebo is an inactive substance and is designed to look like the study drug but contains no medication.
 During the study, you will not know whether you are receiving the active study medication or the placebo.

 Individuals who are eligible and decide to participate will receive the study medication (or placebo) and 8 sessions of smoking cessation counseling at no cost.
-Study participants will be compensated for time and travel.
+Study participants will be compensated for time and travel for in-person sessions.
 Participation in this study is completely voluntary and any information we collect about you will be kept confidential.

 This study is divided into two study periods: a 6-week Pre-Quit period when you prepare for your quit attempt, and a 6-month Monitoring period when we monitor how your quit attempt is going.
 Within each study period, you will be asked to take the study medication or placebo daily, undergo brief physiological assessments, complete questionnaires, provide biological samples such as blood and urine, and have your blood sugar monitored.
 You will also be asked to complete dietary recalls over the phone at different time points throughout the study.
 These recalls involve discussing what you ate and drank in a 24 hour period.

-This study will involve 17 in-person visits to our center and 13 study phone calls.
-Most of these sessions will last 20 minutes to one hour; however, the two lab sessions may take up to 3 hours to complete.
-These two lab sessions will require you to abstain from smoking (meaning not smoke at all, even a puff) for 48 hours before the session.
+This study will involve 5 in-person visits to our center, 11 remote sessions and 13 study phone calls.
+Most of these sessions will last 20 minutes to one hour; however, there are two lab sessions that may take up to 3 hours to complete.
 Participants must agree to not use any other smoking cessation medications or nicotine replacement therapy other than what is provided during the study.